teleprint-me/w3rw/README.md

 ## Notes

 - This library is a dependency of the [teleprint-me/ledger](https://github.com/teleprint-me/ledger) repository.
-- This library is intentionally minimalist and should stay as such.
-Adding features is left as the responsibility to the developer.
+- This library is intentionally minimalist and targets only REST API's.
-- There is no plan to add Web Socket support.
-There are plenty of libraries that can help you achieve this end.
-The `websocket-client` library is a popular choice.
 - This library is a work in progress and is subject to change.
 - There may be aspects of this library that are broken, buggy, or missing from the implementation.
 - There is NO WARRANTY, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.